jvanasco/pyramid_route_7/README.rst

 --------------------------
 A: Two reasons:
 * It makes it trivial to implement on existing projects by replacing `add_route` with `add_route_7`, and vice-versa
-* "The Lurid Traversal of Route 7" by Hoover, might... just might... be the best album on Dischord records. (http://www.dischord.com/release/089/lurid-traversal-of-rte-7)
+* "The Lurid Traversal of Route 7" by Hoover, might... just might... be the best album on Dischord records. (http://www.dischord.com/release/089/lurid-traversal-of-rte-7)  Dischord put out a lot of great records.

 Q: Any integration tips?